 Over the coming days enjoy the opportunity to get more acquainted with the ship and your fellow travelers.
 Follow the lecture series, enjoy the fresh air out on deck, or simply relax on board as you sail south.

 As you voyage towards South Georgia, you will have a chance to learn more about the history and the spectacular wildlife of the island known as the “Serengeti of the Southern Ocean.”

 The island of South Georgia with its alpine peaks has a variety and density of wildlife that will amaze.
 The largest king penguin colonies in the world are flanked by huge groups of fur and elephant seals, while all around, the history of South Georgia is very much in evidence.
 Discover a heritage steeped in whaling and exploration, with long abandoned whaling stations lying alongside the grave of Sir Ernest Henry Shackleton - a spot that for many is one of the highlights of the island.

-With the bow pointed north and an unforgettable collection of images and experiences safely stored in your memories, head back towards the South American mainland with a new understanding of the Antarctic Continent.
-Your sturdy vessel safely steers a course back across the legendary waters of the Drake Passage.
+With the bow pointed north and an unforgettable collection of images and experiences safely stored in your memories, head back towards Buenos Aires with a new understanding of the Antarctic region.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.